 - Improving people’s lives

 Our supply chain

 Due diligence process

 - Employ individuals through an interview process, whether they are full-time employees or contract staff.
-This process seeks to confirm individuals have a right to be employed for a specific job, are not breaching immigration regulations; have the necessary competence and aptitude for the position and are applying to work for us through their own free will.
+This process seeks to confirm individuals share our corporate values, have a right to be employed for a specific job, are not breaching immigration regulations; have the necessary competence and aptitude for the position and are applying to work for us through their own free will.